upsideos/upsideos-solana-rwa/README.md

   * But no transfers should be authorized until explicitly allowed.
 Thus 0 must mean no transfer is allowed.
   * @accounts
   * @param transferRule The transfer rule PDA as ["tr", transferRestrictionGroupFrom, transferRestrictionGroupTo].
+  * @param transferRestrictionData The Transfer Restriction data initialized for securityToken
   * @param transferRestrictionGroupFrom The group the transfer is coming from.
   * @param transferRestrictionGroupTo The group the transfer is going to.
   * @param accessControlAccount Access Control Account.
+  * @param authorityWalletRole The authority's wallet role account for permission check
-  * @param payer Wallet which pays transaction fee.
+  * @param authority Wallet which signs the transaction.
 Must be Transfer Admin
+  * @param payer Wallet which pays account rent.
+Can be different from authority
   * @param systemProgram Solana System Program which is required for new on-chain account data initialization */ initializeTransferRule(lockedUntil)